 Target Prices

-The consensus target price for Intel Corporation (INTC) reflects a mix of optimistic and cautious outlooks from analysts.
+The consensus target prices for Intel Corporation (INTC) reflect a range of expectations among analysts.

 Target HighTarget LowConsensus